react18-tools/persist-and-sync/README.md

 > Zustand middleware to easily persist and sync Zustand state between tabs / windows / iframes (Same Origin)

-> Motivation: Recently I got cought up in several issues working with persist miggleware and syncing tabs with zustand.
+> Motivation: Recently I got caught up in several issues working with persist middleware and syncing tabs with Zustand.
 This is a simple light weight middleware to persist and instantly share state between tabs or windows

-- ✅ 🐙 (642 Bytes gZiped) ~ 0.5 kB size cross-tab state sharing + persistance for zustand
+- ✅ 🐙 (642 Bytes gZiped) ~ 0.5 kB size cross-tab state sharing + persistence for zustand
 - ✅ Full TypeScript Support
 - ✅ solid reliability in 1 writing and n reading tab-scenarios (with changing writing tab)
 - ✅ Fire and forget approach of always using the latest state.
 Perfect for single user systems